 Cardiff Metropolitan University is committed to ensuring that it has a number of Equality and Diversity plans and reports in order to support its Equality & Diversity agenda to create an inclusive and positive working environment for our staff and students.

-If you would like a copy of any of the documents listed below in an alternate format, or if you have any queries, please contact the Equality and Diversity Advisor at email@example.com
+If you would like a copy of any of the documents listed below in an alternate format, or if you have any queries, please contact the Civic and International Equality and Diversity Officer at firstname.lastname@example.org

 A copy of our Equal Opportunities Policy is available here.